Program

 The library, dedicated to the school’s founder, John C. Jenkins, has been described as the heart of the school.
 It fosters a life-long love of reading and learning for the entire community.

-The extensive collection includes the classics of children’s literature as well as the most recent action adventures.
-It contains over 17,000 volumes, magazines, DVDs, and electronic databases.
+Our extensive collection includes the classics of children’s literature as well as recently published fiction and nonfiction books.
+It contains over 18,000 volumes, magazines, digital books, and electronic databases.
 The library provides students with a quiet place in which to read and reflect.
 It is also a lively center of research and exploration.
 Junior School boys choose books in the relaxed atmosphere of their own reading room.
 Older boys study at large tables or in individual carrels.

-Parents are encouraged to contact Ms. Reid or Mr. Schwartz to create their own library accounts to borrow physical books and to access our collection of eBooks and AudioBooks.
-Please click on the SORA link below to browse and select a title.
+Parents are encouraged to borrow books and to take advantage of all the library resources.
+All parents have access to our collection of eBooks and audiobooks.
+Please click on the Sora link below to browse and select a title.
 Audiobooks provide a unique way for families to enjoy books together.
+MackinVIA provides the gateway for students, faculty, and parents to the library’s many databases, educational websites, and digital research resources.
+Please reach out to the librarians with any questions or for assistance.

 Librarians